 |Service Engineer||They are required to design, install or repair equipment related to different sectors of technology world.
 They install new hardware and software.||INR 1.35 lakh – 5.95lakh|

 Q: What is the scope of electronics and instrumentation engineering?

 A: Instrumentation is a very essential area of focus in almost every industry.
 Most of the "after B.E jobs" in Instrumentation are in PSUs.
-For e.g. in NTPC Badarpur my PS1 station had a whole Control and Instrumentation Lab where many of the instruments like thermocouples, flow valves , pressure transducers etc. were corrected and calibrated .
-Other than that one can go for PLCs applications which are employed in many industrial power plants.
+For e.g. in NTPC Badarpur my PS1 station had a whole Control and Instrumentation Lab where many of the instruments like thermocouples, flow valves, pressure transducers, etc. were corrected and calibrated.
+Other than that one can go for PLCs applications that are employed in many industrial power plants.
 Instrumentation engineering currently in India is all about automation.
-Talking about Non PSUs few good companies like Honeywell Automation and Allan Bradley offer a good package in instrumentation job profiles.
-For research purposes Artificial Neural Networks and Fuzzy logic are one of the hotly sought after research areas that most Instrumentation people go for .
-Surely number of companies offering a good pay package in Instrumentation profile is a matter of concern but the trend will surely change and not to forget the hugely booming electronics market which makes students choose electronics area as a future career.
+Talking about Non-PSUs few good companies like Honeywell Automation and Allan Bradley offer a good package in instrumentation job profiles.
+For research purposes, Artificial Neural Networks and Fuzzy logic are one of the hotly sought after research areas that most Instrumentation people go for.
+Surely the number of companies offering a good pay package in the Instrumentation profile is a matter of concern but the trend will surely change and not to forget the hugely booming electronics market which makes students choose the electronics area as a future career.